 The IDA service will be renewed during spring 2018.
-The estimated time for the deployment of the renewed IDA service is March-April 2018.
+The estimated time for the deployment of the renewed IDA service is May-June 2018.
 The current IDA projects will be migrated to the new service on a project-by-project basis.
 This website will be updated with the most recent information on the schedule of the service renewal regarding both new and current users.
 In addition, the current IDA users will be contacted directly.
 More information about the renewal of the IDA service.

 The service is intended for stable research data, both raw data and processed datasets.
 IDA guarantees several petabytes of storage capacity.
 Owners of the data decide on the openness and usage policies of their own data.
 The service is not intended for data containing sensitive personal data.
 It is not recommended to use IDA for datasets which are still actively processed.

 The data stored in the service must be connected to a research project.
 Users may belong to one or more projects.
 Access to the data may be granted within the research project, for a wider group of users or data can be openly shared.
 The person responsible for the project applies for IDA storage space and acts as a contact person towards the service provider.